blueisgreen/power-up-app/README.md

 ## To Do

-1. Fetch articles not already in local cache.
-1. Add article synopsis
 1. Only show highlights in list
 1. Improve user profile - single page with instant saves
 1. Improve sign-up, sign-in flows